How to Avoid Fighting Rust Borrow Checker

 .expose_provenance()and then integer converts to pointer usingwith_exposed_provenance() - The integer

-iis converted to pointer usingp.with_addr(i)(pis another pointer).
+iis converted to pointer usingp.with_addr(i)(pis another pointer that has provenance).
 The result has same provenance ofp.

 - The integer was converted from a pointer using